Schiggy-3000/movenet_running_analysis/README.md

 * left_ankle: 15
 * right_ankle: 16

-This project builds on top of this pretrained model, using its infered keypoints for analysing running techniques in athletes.
+This project builds on top of this pretrained model, using its infered keypoints for running analysis in athletes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>